 Allergen immunotherapy should only be considered to treat type I IgE-mediated allergy that has been confirmed either by allergen skin prick testing (ALK Abello) or radio-allergosorbent testing (RAST or ImmunoCAP).
 Another equally important consideration is whether the patient is likely to be compliant and adhere to this regular treatment regime for three years.
 The ideal candidate is a severely allergic person who is unable to avoid the offending allergen in daily life and in whom drug therapy has failed to control the allergy or in whom drug side-effects have become intolerable.
 The patient must be carefully evaluated to determine whether the severity of the disease justifies this kind of treatment by balancing the relative benefits, risks, cost and inconvenience of immunotherapy versus drug therapy.

-Press release: Sublingual desensitization immunotherapy for hayfever in the form of “Grazax” grass pollen oral vaccine (SLIT) is available in the UK and can be prescribed on the NHS.
-Immunotherapy has been most successfully used in the United Kingdom to treat grass pollen seasonal allergic rhino-conjunctivitis (hayfever) as well as Wasp and Bee sting anaphylaxis.
-Housedust mite, Cat and Birch Pollen allergic rhinitis can only be treated with immunotherapy on a strictly “named-patient basis” until further notice, following a directive from the Medicines Control Council of the UK.
-“Grazax” an oral tablet form of grass pollen desensitization immunotherapy is now available the the UK.
-These tablets should be commenced 2 months before and during the grass pollen season to achieve maximal benefit.
+Sublingual desensitization immunotherapy (SLIT) for hayfever in the form of ALK Abello’s product Grazax, a Timothy grass pollen oral extract and Staloral drops are available in the UK and can be prescribed on the NHS.
+Immunotherapy has been most successfully used in the United Kingdom to treat grass pollen seasonal allergic rhino-conjunctivitis (hayfever) as well as Wasp and Bee sting and Horse anaphylaxis.
+Housedust mite, Cat and Birch Pollen allergic rhinitis can only be successfully treated with immunotherapy and Stallergenes provide oral vaccines in the form of Staloral 300.
+Grazax an oral tablet form of grass pollen desensitization immunotherapy is now readily available on prescription in the the UK.
+These tablets should be commenced 2 months before and during the grass pollen season to achieve maximal benefit and treatment should span 3 years.

 The fewer allergens used in immunotherapy, the better the result.
 Vaccine mixtures tend to be unstable and should not contain mixtures of unrelated allergens.
 People with a single specific inhalant allergy derive most benefit from immunotherapy.
 However, if indicated, two inhalant allergens can be administered at the same time, at different injection sites.
 For House-dust mite allergy use the standardised Dermatophagoides pteronyssinus whole mite vaccines.
 Grass pollen allergy is treated using a Phleum pratense (Timothy grass) extract while Birch Pollen allergy is treated with Silver Birch Pollen extract.